Coordinated Exploration via Intrinsic Rewards for Multi-Agent Reinforcement Learning: Learning for Multi-Agent Exploration

 \section{Learning for Multi-Agent Exploration}

-For many tasks, it is impossible to know a priori which intrinsic rewards will be the most helpful one.
-Furthermore, the type of reward that is most helpful could change over the course of training if the task is sufficiently complex.
+For many tasks, it is impossible to know a priori what type of exploration may provide the right inductive bias.
+Furthermore, the type that is most helpful could change over the course of training if the task is sufficiently complex.
 In this section we present our approach for simultaneously learning policies trained with different types of intrinsic rewards and dynamically selecting the best one.

 \paragraph{Simultaneous Policy Learning} In order to learn policies for various types of intrinsic rewards in parallel, we utilize a shared replay buffer and off-policy learning to maximize sample efficiency.
 In other words, we learn policies and value functions for \emph{all} intrinsic reward types from \emph{all} collected data, regardless of which policies it was collected by.
 This parallel learning is made possible by the fact that we can compute our novelty functions off-policy, given the observations for each agent after each environment transition, which are saved in a replay buffer.
-For each type of reward, we learn a different "head" for our policies and critics.
-In other words, we learn a single network for each agent's set of policies that shares early layers and branches out into different heads for each reward type.
-For critics, we learn a single network across all agents that shares early layers and branches out into separate heads for each agent and reward type.
-We learn separate heads for intrinsic and extrinsic rewards, as in~\citet{burda2018exploration}.
-We provide a diagram of our model architecture in Figure~\ref{fig:model_diagram}.
+In Figure~\ref{fig:model_diagram} we visualize our model architecture.
+We share a critic base and split extrinsic and intrinsic return heads as in~\citet{burda2018exploration}.
+We learn separate heads for each agent $i \in \{ 1 \dots n \}$ and reward $j \in \{ 1 \dots m \}$ where $m$ is the total number of intrinsic reward types that we are considering.
+For policies, each agent learns its own base that is shared across separate heads for all intrinsic reward types.
 Our specific learning algorithm is adapted from the multi-agent Soft-Actor-Critic method presented in~\citet{pmlr-v97-iqbal19a}.